What should you do first?

 - Colleges have financial aid departments that are set up to help students/parents figure out how to pay the costs of attendance.
 After you turn in your application, then you will send in your completed FAFSA form (and in the case of private colleges, the CSS Profile Form).
 This will help the college financial aid department assess your family’s financial needs.
 Then they put together a financial aid package to help you pay for their college.
 Each college will offer a different combination of financial aid methods, so each package must be carefully reviewed so that you can compare them.

 - Financial Aid priority deadlines: Colleges have priority deadlines for submitting your FAFSA (and CSS Profile, if required) so that you will be most likely to receive the limited grant, work study, and loan awards administered by the college.
-The first day that FAFSA forms can be filled out for fall, 2014 is January 1, 2014.
 For Florida public universities, the financial aid deadlines are as follows:

 Feb 15 for New College of Florida